 Download and Install LSWC

-- Right-click on it and select Extract here.
+2. Right-click it and select Extract here.

 How to Change Wallpapers on Ubuntu using LSWC